 The islands of Hawaii may have been named by Hawaii Loa, their legendary discoverer, or Hawaii may be based on "Owhyhee", the native word for homeland.
 Hawaii is a tropical paradise destination for tourists from all over the world, and is home to Mount Waialeale, fabled as the wettest place on Earth.
 The moist climate plus Hawaii's geographic and reproductive isolation, means that many of the flowering plants found in Hawaii today do not grow naturally anywhere else on Earth.
 Flora aside, Hawaii is a land of smoking volcanoes, black sand volcanic beaches, and majestic vistas.
 The largest island of Hawaii continues to grow in size due to active volcanoes such as Kilauea, and the island of Molokai features the world's tallest sea cliffs, rising more than 2,000 feet from the water's edge.
 The sport of surfing was introduced to the world by Duke Kahanamoku during the early 20th century; surfing is the signature sport of the Hawaiian islands.
 For Hawaii travel and tourism information, visit the official Hawaii tourism site and Hawaii Atlas.

-Other Hawaii MapsThis online Hawaii reference map shows major cities, roads, railroads, and physical features in Hawaii, and this Hawaii county map can be used to find census data about Hawaii's counties.
+Other Hawaii MapsThis online Hawaii reference map shows major cities, roads, railroads, and physical features in Hawaii.

 Several map publishing companies offer printed maps of Hawaii.
-For example, the Kappa Map Group offers several maps of Hawaii that feature points of interest, airports, and parks, as well as selected local attractions and insets of major Hawaiian cities.
-Rand McNally offers a selection of Hawaii maps and atlases at their online map store.
+For example, Omni Resources offers several maps of Hawaii that feature points of interest, airports, and parks, as well as selected local attractions and insets of major Hawaiian cities.

 All rights reserved.